RennyC4/TAoV/readme.txt

 Redfield - A plethora of awesome models such as his raven, bats, bat swarm, various detail model decorations and more ..

-ericw - His latest vis/light/qbsp tools were used to compile all game levels
+ericw - His latest vis/light/qbsp tools were used to compile all game levels.

 Khurasan - Great Fighter font
 https://www.fontspace.com/great-fighter-font-f39648